-If an Act, Presidential Decree or such is in violation of the Constitution, the Constitutional Court makes a decision on unconstitutionality of the relevant Act or Presidential Decree by referring to the provisons and preamble of the Constitution and interpreting the basic constitutional notions.
+If an Act, Presidential Decree or any other statute is deemed in violation of the Constitution, the Constitutional Court makes a decision on unconstitutionality of the relevant statute by referring to the provisions and preamble of the Constitution and interpreting the basic constitutional notions.

-Ordinances of the Prime Minister are enacted with respect to matters under the jurisdiction of the Ministry of Public Safety and Security, the Ministry of Personnel Management, the Ministry of Government Legislation, the Ministry of Patriots and Veterans Affairs, etc.
+Ordinances of the Prime Minister are enacted with respect to matters under the jurisdiction of the Ministry of the Interior and Safety, the Ministry of Personnel Management, the Ministry of Government Legislation, the Ministry of Patriots and Veterans Affairs, etc.

 which are administrative agencies under the direct supervision of the Prime Minister among the ministries of the Executive.